Colin-b/pyxelrest/README.rst

 Microsoft Excel Wizard does not show any parameter
 --------------------------------------------------

-In case your UDF has a lot of parameters, then Microsoft Excel is unable to display them all in the function wizard.
+In case your UDF has a lot of parameters (or parameters with long names), then Microsoft Excel is unable to display them all in the function wizard.

+To overcome this Microsoft Excel limitation you can try the following:
+- Exclude some parameters (refer to Open API configuration section for more information)
-Try reducing the number of parameters in your service.
+- Remove some parameters in your service.
+- Reduce the length of your service parameter names.

 No command specified in the configuration, cannot autostart server
 ------------------------------------------------------------------